About us

-The north east of Tasmania is home to some of the most beautiful places in the world, including the famous Bay of Fires.
-Yet for many years the north east has been overlooked as a region in need of protection, even though it is an area of exceptional biodiversity.
+Northeast Tasmania is one of the most beautiful places in the world, including the famous Bay of Fires.
+Yet for many years protecting the northeast has been overlooked, even though it is an area of exceptional biodiversity.

-To achieve this, we endeavour to raise (tax-deductible) funds to acquire, manage and conserve land and forests of significant ecological value.
-This includes linking and managing landscapes to create ecological connections (corridors).
+• The Trust endeavours to raise (tax-deductible) funds to acquire, manage and conserve land and forests of significant ecological value.
+This includes linking and managing landscapes to create vital ecological connections (corridors).

-Committee members work for the Land Trust in a voluntary capacity.
-Each member brings a broad range of skills and experience to decision making aimed at conserving the natural environment.
+Committee members work for NETLT in a voluntary capacity.
+Each member brings a broad range of skills and experience to decision-making aimed at conserving the region’s natural environment.

 Current committee members: